Tag Archives: Geoff Campion

 The World War II pilots run for their lives and barely escape.
 I remember thinking this went against that code I mentioned, so why did he shoot the plane down there?
 The key moment here is the Skull pilot’s final radio communication.
 “Double engine flameout!
 All power lost… entering terminal dive!”
 In other words, he’s known he was going down and at the last moment forced the nose down early, aiming the flaming plane towards the hanger.

 It’s certainly a dramatic twist, which makes the sudden ending all the more strange.
 Another wingman lands to pick up Hubbub who takes a leaf out of Chiller’s book from earlier in the issue and forces the pilot out, taking the airplane up alone to face off against Cub for the final fight (leaving the pilot in the middle of World War II I’d assume).
 There are some great acrobatics as his slow prop plane tries to angle itself into the path of the jet but ultimately he flies out of the time zone in retreat.
-We’re now down to the final few panels and Cub opens up a time jump too and signs offs!
+We’re now down to the final few panels and Cub opens up a time jump too and simply signs off!

-He disappears, leaving the wreck of the airfield below him, telling the men he’s befriended that he’ll see them again when needed.
+He disappears, leaving the wreck of the airfield behind him, telling the men he’s befriended that he’ll see them again when needed.
 He could at least have helped with the clean up.
 To be honest, Bomber Blues has been a blast from the start and Cub’s affinity for the people battling in the time zone he was originally plucked from was something I would’ve liked to see return in a later issue.

-I do think this final chapter could’ve been split over two issues though so that it could’ve included at least a page of some kind of epilogue.
+I do think this final chapter could’ve been split over two issues though, so that it could’ve included at least a page of some kind of epilogue.
 As it stands, it’s still a great action-packed story notable for taking place almost exclusively in the air, the ending is just a bit rushed.

 This issue’s advert hasn’t got much in the way of original art this time that’s for sure, just a tiny F-9 ‘Sky Tiger’ taken from Bomber Blues.
 But what it does contain is a lot of memories.
 Looking back at this I’m thinking, “Oh I had that, and that, and that!”
 In fact, I had everything shown here!
-Well, except my Battle Blaster was a Ring Raiders model not the Skull Squadron one.
+Well, except my Battle Blaster was a Ring Raiders model and not the Skull Squadron one.

 I can remember opening the giant boxes for those three bases on Christmas Day, although unlike the photos here (or indeed the images on the box) my Sky Base Freedom was just the Sky Base Courage mould painted another colour with different guns.
-(I see in this photo some of those accessories are missing too.)
+(I see in this photo some of its accessories are missing too.)
 Those are some very happy memories, only marred slightly with the knowledge the comic had already finished.

-Mako got Baker in that last scrap over the fort, Commander!
+“Mako got Baker in that last scrap over the fort, Commander!
 Didn’t see him bail out!”

 Tremlet, Freedom Wing